Accepting Evolution Is More Important Than Understanding It

 This misconception hinges on a misunderstanding of evolution itself.
 Scientists don’t say that humans evolved from modern apes.
 There is no species today that is the ancestor of another species.
 Your cousin isn’t an ancestor of yours – you share a different common ancestor, one that still might be able to be defined biologically as an “ape”.
 But apes didn’t “become” humans.
 Crocodiles didn’t “become” ducks.
 Your cousin didn’t “become” you.
 In all cases, they are relatives that are descended from another ancestor.
 The famous “March of Progress” image depicting a monkey turning into a human doesn’t actually depict evolution, even though it will undoubtedly flood any google image search of “evolution”.
 These types of images only confuse the issue by presenting evolution as something that it isn’t (which is why I’m not including the image here).

 Many people believe that these three terms all refer to the same events or processes, but they do not.
+While they are related, they are distinct, and discussions over evolution should not involve talking points about abiogenesis or the big bang.
+It just confuses things.

-• Abiogenesis is the study of how life first appeared on the earth, translating roughly into “creation without life.”
+The study of how life first appeared on the earth, translating roughly into “creation without life.”
 It focuses on understanding how the first proteins, nucleic acids, and phospholipids could form, creating the first cellular structures.

 Return to Top